alovajs/alovajs.github.io/docs/tutorial/02-getting-started/02-quick-start.md

 :::tip Example Tips

-If you haven't learned about alova yet, it is recommended that you read [alova overview](/tutorial/getting-started) first.
+If you haven't learned about alova yet, it is recommended that you read [introduce alova](/next/tutorial/getting-started/introduce) first.

 :::